cece832/contactmanager/README.md

 📱 Contact Manager

+VIDEO:
+Following the creation of my app, the app crashed and I haven't been able to log in or use the app any longer.
+I spoke with professor Wolber and showed him the app, and he said it was okay if I couldn't get a full video of it functioning.

 Project Overview:

 Many people struggle to keep track of professional contacts.
 This app serves as a central hub for people to store contact information and stay organized with how they know people.
 For my own purposes, it was a useful way to keep track of professors I’ve had, and contacts at different museums.
 I could add someone to multiple groups- i.e. my supervisor's info can be stored in both “Potential References” and “Asian Art Museum.”

 Run the app at: